vuejs/v2.vuejs.org/source/api/options.md

 - **Type**: `Object`

 An object where keys are expressions to watch and values are the corresponding callbacks.
-The value can also be a string of a method name.
+The value can also be a string of a method name, or an Object that contains additional options.
 The Vue instance will call `$watch()` for each entry in the object at instantiation.

 **Example:**